 - 1 These holdover times are for aircraft conforming to the SAE AS5900 low speed aerodynamic test criterion.
 Fluid must be applied unheated to use these holdover times.
 No holdover times exist for this fluid applied heated. - 2 Ensure that the lowest operational use temperature (LOUT) is respected.
-Consider use of Type I fluid when Type III fluid cannot be used. - 3 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 42) is required. - 4 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain. - 5 Includes light, moderate and heavy freezing drizzle.
-Use light freezing rain holdover times if positive identification of freezing drizzle is not possible. - 6 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below. - 7 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail.
+Consider use of Type I fluid when Type III fluid cannot be used. - 3 Freezing mist is best confirmed by observation.
+It is never reported by METAR however it can occur when mist is present at 0 °C (32 °F) and below. - 4 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 50) is required. - 5 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain or drizzle. - 6 Includes light, moderate and heavy freezing drizzle.
+Use light freezing rain holdover times if positive identification of freezing drizzle is not possible. - 7 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below. - 8 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail.